Have you ever tried creating an SEO dashboard using Google Analytics? Well, you might want to try this technique instead.

 Where else can we look to get our keyword data back?

 Most Google Analytics users have turned to the Search Console reports for their SEO data.

 You can find your search console reports under the acquisition tab in your Google Analytics account.

 The queries report can help us see which keywords people are using to get to our website.
 But, this report still lacks a lot of actionable information.

 This report gives us some information about how people find our website.
-But it doesn't tell us what people do on our website.
+But it doesn't tell us what people do on our site.
 There are no metrics available in this report for conversions or user behavior.
-So we are still missing a lot of the information a good SEO report should include.
+So we are still missing a lot of the information a useful SEO report should include.

 Landing page report

 The landing page report allows us to see how each page on our website is performing.
 This report displays data about search volume, user behavior, and conversions for our web pages.